AnimosWorkshop/Sor-Vault/Sign of Remembrance/Inflicted Effects/Injuries.md

 ---
 ### Blinded

-A blinded creature can't see, failing on Perception checks which rely on sight, as well as having disadvantage on attacks and on Initiative saving throws.
+A blinded creature can't see.
+They automatically fail on Perception checks which rely on sight, and have disadvantage on attacks and on Initiative saving throws.
 Attacks against a blinded creature are made with advantage.
 ### Broken Bones

 You have suffered a traumatic injury from bludgeoning damage, causing your body to bear difficulty even a long time after the initial event.